garfix/nligems/doc/internals.md

 Once the entity types are known in the analysis, they may be used to limit the namespace for proper nouns.
 For example, once it is known that the name "Iran" in a sentence is a country, the Brazilian football player by the same name can be safely discarded as the subject of the sentence.

+Semantic selectional restrictions: Also called "S-selection".
+The lexicon stores semantic constraints for each argument of a verb.
+For example, the verb may contain these restrictions:
+subject: instance of living organism
+object: instance of a liquid

 #### Pragmatic analysis

 The difference between semantic and pragmatic analysis is that pragmatic analysis requires contextual information: information that can't be obtained from the sentence alone.